 All students should activate their Baldwin Wallace email account and regularly review email messages.
 This is the main source of communication between students and the School of Education.
-Newsletters, comprehensive examination information, and other important program information will be sent via BW email.
-Questions regarding setup or use of your email account may be forwarded to the Information Technology Help Desk at 440-826-7000.
+Newsletters and other important program information will be sent via BW email.
+Questions regarding set-up or use of your email account may be forwarded to the Information Technology Help Desk at 440-826-7000.